jpswade/jpswade.github.io/_posts/2007-01-23-no-more-nero.md

   - Sysadmin
 ---
 <p class="lead">
-  After many years of using Nero, I&#8217;m finally fed up with it.
+  After many years of using Nero, I'm finally fed up with it.
 </p>

 I have been using Nero 6 for some time now, and refuse to upgrade to Nero 7 because when I did use it, I did not like it and I felt it used up far too much hard disk space for such a simple task.